 The helmet on the suits for Artemis missions will also feature a quick-swap protective visor.
 The clear protective visor is a sacrificial shield that protects the pressurized bubble from any wear and tear or dents and scratches from the abrasive dirt of planetary bodies.
 The quick-swap function means that astronauts can replace the visor before or after a spacewalk instead of sending an entire helmet back to Earth for repairs.

 In the Anthropometry and Biomechanics Facility at NASA’s Johnson Space Center, astronauts undergo full-body, 3D scans while performing basic motions and postures expected during spacewalks.
 With a complete 3D animated model, NASA can match the astronaut to the modular space suit components that will provide the most comfort and the broadest range of motion, while reducing the potential for skin irritation where the suit might press on the body.

 The Space Suit Path to the Lunar South Pole

 Space travel is not for the meek.
-Regardless of the leaps in space suit advancements, astronauts still must conduct complex science and operational activates while wearing their own personal spacecraft.
-Practicing on Earth helps, but the difference in gravity, pressure and environmental exposure is difficult to truly replicate on the ground.
+Regardless of the leaps in space suit advancements, astronauts still must conduct complex science and operational activities while wearing their own personal spacecraft.
+Practicing on Earth helps, but the difference in gravity, pressure, and environmental exposure is difficult to truly replicate on the ground.

 NASA is prepared to build and certify the initial spacesuits for the first trip to the lunar surface in 2024, as part of the Artemis III mission.
-After Artemis III, the agency plans to transition responsibility for production, assembly, testing, sustaining and maintenance of a fleet of flight and training spacesuits and associated hardware to U.S. Industry.
+After Artemis III, the agency plans to transition responsibility for the production, assembly, testing, sustaining, and maintenance of a fleet of flight and training spacesuits and associated hardware to the U.S. Industry.